-Figure 12(b)-(c) of this point-by-point reply further shows that most of the mutations in PPM1D are clustered towards the C-terminus of the protein.
-For comparison, Figure 12(d) of this point-by-point reply shows the distribution of mutations in DNMT3A.
-Truncating mutations clustered in the terminal exon 6 of PPM1D are known to be associated with clonal hematopoiesis and myeloid neoplasms where they are enriched in patients who have previously been exposed to chemotherapy (ref).
-Truncated forms of PPM1D usually display increased activity due to loss of the C-terminal degradation domain and contribute to chemoresistance through selective expansion of mutants in the presence of several cytotoxic DNA damaging agents (ref).
-Although the current cohort is composed of advanced stage cancer patients with follow-up shorter than the latency period of therapy related myeloid neoplasms, technological advances such as the one in the present study are beginning to shape our understanding of the etiology and pathogenesis of secondary haematological malignancies following cytotoxic treatment (ref).
+Figures 12b and 12c of this response further shows that most of the mutations in PPM1D are clustered towards the C-terminus of the protein.
+For comparison, Figure 12d of reponse shows the distribution of mutations in DNMT3A.
+Truncating mutations clustered in the terminal exon 6 of PPM1D are known to be associated with clonal hematopoiesis and myeloid neoplasms where they are enriched in patients who have previously been exposed to chemotherapy (28803919).
+Truncated forms of PPM1D usually display increased activity due to loss of the C-terminal degradation domain and contribute to chemotherapy resistance through selective expansion of mutants in the presence of several cytotoxic DNA damaging agents (30388424, 29954749).
+Although the current cohort is composed of advanced stage cancer patients with follow-up shorter than the latency period of therapy related myeloid neoplasms, technological advances such as the one in the present study are beginning to shape our understanding of the etiology and pathogenesis of secondary hematological malignancies following cytotoxic treatment (28835720).